What is the Role of Small Models in the LLM Era: A Survey: Introduction

 \section{Introduction}

-In recent years, the rapid advancement of Large Language Models (LLMs) has revolutionized natural language processing (NLP).
-Pre-trained language models such as ELMo~\cite{peters-etal-2018-deep} and BERT~\cite{devlin2019bert} have validated the \emph{pre-train and fine-tune} paradigm, which involves learning general language representations through pre-training and subsequently transferring this knowledge to enhance performance on specific NLP tasks via fine-tuning~\cite{min2023recent}.
-This approach has evolved into \emph{prompt-based reasoning}, exemplified by the GPT family~\cite{radford2019language,brown2020language}, where a few examples are provided in the prompt before the model performs the task on new inputs~\cite{liu2023pre}.
+The fast progress of Large Language Models (LLMs) has transformed the field of natural language processing (NLP).
+LLMs have demonstrated exceptional performance across a range of tasks, including language generation~\cite{dong2022survey}, language understanding~\cite{wang2018glue}, and domain-specific applications such as coding~\cite{jiang2024survey}, medicine~\cite{he2023survey}, and law~\cite{sun2023short}.
+Notably, certain capabilities are enhanced by increasing the size of models, with some abilities only visible in larger models~\cite{wei2022emergent}, seeming to emerge thanks to accuracy improvements \cite{schaeffer2024emergent}.
+This has led to a surge of research and development focused on building ever-larger models, such as GPT-4 (\textasciitilde1.8T parameters)~\cite{openai2023gpt4} and DeepSeek-R1 (671B parameters)~\cite{deepseek2025r1}.

-These paradigms have demonstrated exceptional performance across a range of tasks, including language generation~\cite{dong2022survey}, language understanding~\cite{wang2018glue}, and domain-specific applications in areas such as coding~\cite{jiang2024survey}, medicine~\cite{he2023survey}, and law~\cite{sun2023short}.
-Moreover, the theory of emergent abilities suggests that certain reasoning capabilities are enhanced by increasing model size, with some abilities only appearing in larger models~\cite{wei2022emergent}.
-This has led to a surge in the development of increasingly large models, such as GPT-4~\cite{achiam2023gpt}, Mixtral 8x22B~\cite{jiang2024mixtral}, PaLM-340B~\cite{anil2023palm}, and LLaMA-405B~\cite{dubey2024llama}.
-As a result, LLMs have become highly prevalent, with data from March 2024 showing that ChatGPT~\cite{chatgpt} reached approximately 180 million users.
+However, these gains come at a substantial cost.
+Scaling up model sizes leads to significant increases in computational costs and energy consumption~\cite{wanefficient2023,varoquaux2024hype}.
+Additionally, training and deploying LLMs is often impractical in resource-constrained settings, such as for academic researchers, businesses without a strong revenue stream, or deployment on edge devices.
+As a result, these limitations have motivated a growing interest in the development of small models (SMs)~\cite{lu2024small,wang2024comprehensive}, which can achieve competitive performance with reduced data requirements and fewer parameters.

-While LLMs have made significant strides in artificial general intelligence (AGI), their capabilities come with substantial overhead.
-Scaling model sizes leads to exponential increases in computational costs and energy consumption~\cite{wanefficient2023}.
-Additionally, training and deploying LLMs is often unfeasible for academic researchers and businesses with limited resources.
-As a result, there has been a shift toward smaller language models (SLMs) such as Phi-3.8B~\cite{abdin2024phi} and Gemma-2B~\cite{team2024gemma}, which can achieve comparable performance with significantly fewer parameters.
+Recognizing the rise of SMs, we now ask \textbf{what qualifies as ``small'' and what model scope we consider in this survey?} In this work, we use the term \emph{small models} in a broader sense, to include a wider variety of architectures and use-cases.